matt-tylek/CS375-Final-Project/README.md

 2) Install all dependencies in package.json: `npm install`

-3) Ensure PostgresSQL and API configuration details are set in env.json
+3) Ensure PostgresSQL and API configuration details are set in env.json in your root directory of project

 For example: